automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 }
 ```

-4. If you are using the AutoRemediation via CLI, make sure you select an Agent for the Map that has the AWS CLI installed and configured.

 ### Configuration of Slack Messages

-For the Slack building block you can configure a Slack Webhook Url that you have to implement inside the Kaholo Vault before you can select it.
+For the Slack building blocks **Remediated** and **Ignored** you can configure a Slack Webhook URL that you have to implement inside the Kaholo Vault before you can select it.

 It will send out a slack message to the configured Webhook.
-We recommend to configure it similar to the Webhook you use within Lacework as alert channel.
+We recommend to configure it similar to the Webhook you use within Lacework as an alert channel so you can see the Auto Remediation effect right after the alert was send by Lacework.

-If you don't have slack or don't need slack messages feel free to simply remove this building block.
+If you don't have Slack or don't need Slack messages feel free to simply remove both Slack objects from your map.

-Optional you can disable via **"sendslackmessagesforignored": "false"** to not send out slack messages for S3 buckets that are violating the policy but are ignored via the **bucketIgnoreList**.
+**Optional:** you can disable within the LaceworkConfig via **"sendslackmessagesforignored": "false"** to not send out Slack messages for S3 buckets that are violating the policy but are ignored via the **bucketIgnoreList**.
 By default this is configured to **true**.
+Reason behind is that it is best practice to suppress S3 buckets that should not be Auto Remediated by using Tags within AWS so you can configure a Suppress rule within Lacework to simply ignore them and not create events and alerts.

 ### Configuration of the Remediation

-The AutoRemediation is disabled if you import the map.
+The Auto Remediation is disabled if you import the map.
 It will only be triggered if the configuration **dotheremediationviacli** or **dotheremediationviaobject** of the LaceworkConfig is configured with **true**.
 Before enabling this we recommend the following:

 1. Create a test S3 bucket that is violating the compliance rule for **LW_S3_7** via the CLI command described in the section ["How can i use the Map?"](https://github.com/automatecloud/lacework-kaholo-autoremediation/tree/main/maps/compliance/aws/LW_S3_7#how-can-i-use-this-map)
 2. Make sure that you put all the S3 buckets that should not be auto remediated into the bucketIgnoreList of the LaceworkConfig.